carta/exscalabur/README.md

 # Supported Cell Types
 Currently, Exscalabur supports copying cells containing numeric, boolean, and string values.
+Exscalabur supports copying cell formulas if all referenced cells in the formula are on the same sheet, and there are no repeated rows between any cell references and the formula itself.
+Formulas may not behave as expected if this requirement is not met.

-Cells containing formulas and formula errors will not copied from the template to the output sheet.
+Cells formula errors will not copied from the template to the output sheet.

 # Roadmap
 * Add support for Exscalabur to copy formulas on single-substitution template cells.